noahlorinczcomi/gent/README.md

 All methods use only GWAS summary statistics and an LD reference panel.
 The dosage allele in GWAS must match the dosage allele in the LD reference panel.

 # (GenT) Gene-based association test
-This tests the null hypothesis that no SNPs in the the gene-specific set are associated with the disease trait.
+This tests the null hypothesis that no SNPs in the gene-specific set are associated with the disease trait.
 The image below shows an overview of the statistical and computational frameworks of the GenT method.

 ![](https://github.com/noahlorinczcomi/gent/blob/main/overview_images/gent_overview.png)